 Speak to the parents and the child about your worries and discuss with them how your agency can help and support the children and family.
-You could carry out an FSP, an Early Help Assessment or seek Early Help support.
-Follow the Early Help guidance on the NSCB website to support you in this process.
+You could carry out an Early Help Assessment Plan or seek Early Help support. you in this process.

-Where you have carried out an Early Help

-Assessment and Plan which has been

-reviewed and amended as required - and the

-child's needs are not being met or in fact have

-increased, gather the information requested

-in this form and then contact CADS.
+Where you have carried out an Early Help Assessment Plan which has been reviewed and amended as required - and the child's needs are not being met or in fact have increased, gather the information requested in this form, seek consent from the parent/carers and then contact CADS.